Who is an HLAA Leader?

 - Hearing Life e-News for breaking news about hearing loss and HLAA

-- HLAA Official Leaders List for current and future presidents/leaders and coordinators
+- HLAA Leaders group for current and future presidents/leaders and coordinators

-- HLAA Newsletter Editors List for the editors of chapter or state newsletters
+- HLAA Newsletter Editors group for the editors of chapter or state newsletters

 We highly value the work of HLAA State organizations and Chapters because they improve the lives of people with hearing loss.
 Thank you for working with HLAA to ensure that people with hearing loss participate fully in life.
 We could never accomplish our mission without dedicated volunteers like you.

 Below you will find a wealth of information – everything from starting a chapter, to promotion and publicity and everything in between!
-A dedicated staff person, National State and Chapter Coordinator Erin Mirante, is here to support you.
+A dedicated staff person, HLAA Chapter Coordinator, is here to support you.
 Call 301.657.2248 or email whenever you have questions or concerns.